 Be smart and considerate when choosing where you shoot.
 I arrive early to an event to evaluate the lighting conditions and check for the best photographic positions.
 Generally, I want to work with the sun, not against it.
-I prefer nice side or frontal light, and I make sure I have clean, dark backgrounds.
-Try to avoid having signs, trees, parking lots, garbage cans, etc in your background.
-Darker backgrounds and wide apertures make the athletes pop in the image.
+I prefer a nice side or frontal light, and I make sure I have clean, dark backgrounds.
+Avoid having signs, trees, parking lots, garbage cans, etc in your background.
+Darker backgrounds and wide apertures make the athletes pop into the image.
 It is important that you try to find shooting positions where your viewing angle will not get blocked by officials or umpires.
 At the same time, be polite and make sure you do not block the view of spectators.

-Exposure - The Wider the Better:
+Exposure - The Wider, the Better:

 Know the Game:

 Be knowledgeable about all the sports you plan on photographing.
 After viewing my Cavaliers photos, some photographers asked me if I know the plays.
 The truth is, I will usually have the plays down within the first few games of the season.
 Pay attention to the game and anticipate what play may happen next.
 For example, during a baseball game, is the runner on first going to steal second?
 Is there a chance for a double play?
 Will there be a play at the plate?
 Could this be the game-winning hit?
 Photographers miss photos because they chat with the person next to them.
 Anticipate!
 Once a play happens, you better be ready because it will not happen again.